The Best Travel Guides (Online and Books)

 Frommer’s

-Several years ago, Frommer’s was acquired by Google, who pulled the plug on their print books in the spring of 2013.
+Several years ago, Frommer’s was acquired by Google, which pulled the plug on their print books in the spring of 2013.

 Frommer’s website